aospapp/aosp/external/cldr/docs/ldml/tr35-dates.md

 The dateFormatItems inherit from their parent locale, so the inherited items need to be considered when processing.

-##### <a name="Matching_Skeletons" href="#Matching_Skeletons">2.6.2.1 Matching Skeletons</a>
+##### 2.6.2.1 <a name="Matching_Skeletons" href="#Matching_Skeletons">Matching Skeletons</a>

-It is not necessary to supply dateFormatItems with skeletons for every field length; fields in the skeleton and pattern are expected to be expanded in parallel to handle a request.
+It is not necessary to supply `dateFormatItem`s with skeletons for every field length; fields in the skeleton and pattern are expected to be adjusted in parallel to handle a request.

-Typically a “best match” is found using a closest distance match, such as:
+Typically a “best match” from requested skeleton to the `id` portion of a `dateFormatItem` is found using a closest distance match, such as:

-1. Symbols requesting a best choice for the locale are replaced.
+1. Skeleton symbols requesting a best choice for the locale are replaced.
    * j → one of {H, k, h, K}; C → one of {a, b, B}

-2. For fields with symbols representing the same type (year, month, day, etc):
+2. For skeleton and `id` fields with symbols representing the same type (year, month, day, etc):
    1. Most symbols have a small distance from each other.
       * M ≅ L; E ≅ c; a ≅ b ≅ B; H ≅ k ≅ h ≅ K; ...
    2. Width differences among fields, other than those marking text vs numeric, are given small distance from each other.